apache/cordova-docs/www/docs/en/1.8.0/cordova/contacts/ContactFindOptions/contactfindoptions.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: ContactFindOptions
 ---

 ContactFindOptions
 ==================

-Contains properties that can be used to filter the results of a `contacts.find` operation.
+Contains properties that can be used to filter the results of a `[contacts.find](../contacts.find.html)` operation.

 Properties
 ----------